Do You Need to File for Support or Request Modification?

 Once a divorce is finalized and the child custody and support orders are in place, they cannot be changed without going through Boston family court.
 Parents are not able to renegotiate the child support amount between themselves.
 A request for modification must be made stating that there has been a “significant change in the material circumstances” of one of the parents.
 This could be a new job and higher earnings, or the loss of a job and a lower income.
 In some cases, parents who are considering a new job in a different city or state will also request a relocation in the custody and child support agreement at the same time.

 There are many factors in calculating Boston child support.
 Understanding how the court evaluates each parent’s finances can be helpful in planning for your future.
 At DiBella Law Injury and Accident Lawyers, we are here to assist you in negotiating the child support that your child deserves.
-Call us at (617) 870-0907 today to schedule a free consultation at our Boston office.
+Call us at (617) 870-0907 today to schedule a free consultation at our Boston Personal Injury Lawyer team.

 We are committed to providing valuable information and resources to assist you.